SBOE OFFER IN COMPROMISE

 - The potential for changed circumstances

 The SBOE will evaluate all of these factors in making its determination of whether to accept the taxpayer’s offer in compromise and its determination of the amount the SBOE will accept as the offer amount.
 If you have been assessed a fraud penalty, a minimum offer amount including the outstanding tax and fraud penalty is required for the SBOE to accept the offer.
 However, if you have been convicted of felony tax evasion, generally an offer will not be considered.
+An SBOE tax liability may be the result of an SBOE audit, and these types of tax liabilities can be settled as well.

 In Business SBOE Offer in Compromise